China vies to run U.N. patent office in bid for fifth leadership

 By Emma Farge and Stephanie Nebehay

-GENEVA, March 4 (Reuters) - A Chinese lawyer is one of two Asian favourites to head the world patent office, a post that would give Beijing its fifth U.N. leadership role and, according to its critics, an unprecedented level of influence over new technologies.
+GENEVA, March 4 (Reuters) - A Singaporean candidate is ahead of a Chinese lawyer in a race to head the world patent office as Beijing seeks its fifth U.N. leadership role in a move critics say would give it an unprecedented level of influence over new technologies.

 Voting opened on Wednesday at the 193-member Geneva-based World Intellectual Property Organization (WIPO), which shapes global rules for intellectual property and oversees a patent system in which China and its firms, like telecoms giant Huawei Technologies HWT.UL, have a growing stake.